Ayan4/grapevine-chat/README.md

 # Grapevine Chat

 Grapevine Chat is a full-stack mobile chat application built with React Native and Firebase.
-Users can sign up and log in to the app using Firebase Authentication.
-Once logged in, users can search for other users and start one-on-one chats with multiple users.
-The app also provides state persistence, so users can view their chat history even after logging out.
+Users can sign up and log in to the app using email and password, powered by Firebase Authentication.
+Once logged in, users can search for other users and start one-on-one chats with them.
+The app also provides state persistence, so users can view their chat history.

 ## Features